 - Makes the skin smoother, more elastic, softer and revitalises dry skin

 - Reduces muscular and joint pains

 - Relaxes, refreshes and gives a wonderful feeling, reduces fatigue and stress

 Herbs have been used in every culture throughout history to treat ailments and regulate the natural functions of the body.
-Rachel is a licensed Chinese herbalist who is also trained in Western herbalism.
+Dr. Farber is a licensed Chinese herbalist who is also trained in Western herbalism.
 She uses organic, locally grown herbs whenever possible.
 Herbal remedies can be used on their own, but are ideal when combined with acupuncture, hands-on therapies, dietary changes and emotional repatterning.